TatuLund/vaadin-create23/README.md

 	- Bookmarkable editor
 	- Description generator showing details in compact mode
 	- Pessimistic locking preventing concurrent edits
+- BookForm
+	- Use shared presenter with BooksView as BookForm is sub-component of BooksView
+	- Demo of how to implement "dirty" state for the fields
+	- So previous value of the field when "dirty"
+	- Use change tracking in Binder, i.e. when user edits the value back to original Binder state is back hasChanges = false
+	- Demo of how to use bean level validation
+	- Custom field demo, NumberField
+	- Side panel design example, see SidePanel
+	- Auto save draft if the browser is closed while form is open
 - Simplified example of access control
 - AdminView
 	- Example of nested sub-navigation using url-parameters and TabSheet component,
 	- Category management view, use Grid as list editor
 	- User management view, use FormLayout light variant
 	- Optimistic locking used for handling concurrent edits
+	- Event based decoupling demo in UserForm
 - AboutView
 	- Demo how to correctly sanitize user input with Jsoup in order to avoid XSS,
 	- CustomLayout example
 - How to use logger in UI module
 - How to create and use application scoped EventBus
 	- Implementation shows how to avoid common caveats of memory leaks, see unit test for proof
+	- This EventBus is used in many ways in the application
 - The custom theme is using BEM (Block Element Modifier) naming scheme to avoid class name conflicts in CSS
 - Example of how to localize / provide translations for texts used in UI
 - Comprehensive set of unit, compomnent, integration and end to end tests